industrial-edge/Bring-own-apps-to-shopfloor/README.md

 - Quality re-check for AOI: the quality inspection standard of AOI is too strict, it is likely to cause PCB quality false inspection and product waste.
 Therefore, how to re-check the AOI quality inspection results efficiently and accurately is becoming particularly important.
 - Process parameter optimization for THT: the soldering quality of PCBs can be optimized by adjusting THT process parameters, but how to gradually and stably optimize the THT process parameters is becoming a great challenge gradually.

 In the traditional work process, a manual solution was added into the last workstation to resolve two issues above.
-However, the manual process usually has some weakness in the work stability, accuracy and efficiency, as well as difficult to quantify and continue effectively.
+However, the manual process usually has some weakness in the work stability, accuracy and efficiency, as well as difficult to quantify and optimize effectively.

 ![overview_background1](./docs/graphics/overview_background1.png)